Horatio Gates: Conway Cabal

-Gates attempted to maximize his political return on the victory, particularly as George Washington was having no present successes with the main army.
+Gates attempted to maximize his political return on the victory he claimed at Saratoga, particularly since George Washington was having no immediate successes in battle with the main army.
 In fact, Gates insulted Washington by sending reports directly to Congress instead of to Washington, his commanding officer.
 At the behest of Gates's friends and the delegates from New England, Congress named Gates to president of the Board of War, a post he filled while retaining his field command—an unprecedented conflict of interest.
 The post technically made Gates Washington's civilian superior, conflicting with his lower military rank.
 At this time, some members of Congress briefly considered replacing Washington with Gates as commander-in-chief, supported by military officers also in disagreement with Washington's leadership.

 Washington learned of the campaign against him by Gates's adjutant, James Wilkinson.
-In a letter to Gates, Wilkinson forwarded remarks of General Thomas Conway critical of Washington to General William Alexander, who passed them on to Washington.
+Following a drunken party, Wilkinson repeated the remarks of General Thomas Conway to Gates, which were critical of Washington, to aides of General William Alexander, who passed them on to Washington.
 Gates (then unaware of Wilkinson's involvement) accused persons unknown of copying his mail and forwarded Conway's letter to the president of Congress, Henry Laurens.
 Washington's supporters in Congress and the army rallied to his side, ending the "Conway Cabal".
 Gates then apologized to Washington for his role in the affair, resigned from the Board of War, and took an assignment as commander of the Eastern Department in November 1778.

 Camden

 In May 1780, news of the fall of Charleston, South Carolina, and the capture of General Benjamin Lincoln's southern army reached Congress.
 It voted to place Gates in command of the Southern Department.
 He learned of his new command at his home near Shepherdstown, Virginia (now West Virginia), and headed south to assume command of the remaining Continental forces near the Deep River in North Carolina on July 25, 1780.

 Gates led Continental forces and militia south and prepared to face the British forces of Charles Cornwallis, who had advanced to Camden, South Carolina.
 In the Battle of Camden on August 16, Gates's army was routed, with nearly 1,000 men captured, along with the army's baggage train and artillery.
-Analysis of the debacle suggests that Gates greatly overestimated the capabilities of his inexperienced militia, an error magnified when he lined those forces against the British right, traditional position of the strongest troops.
+Analysis of the debacle suggests that Gates greatly overestimated the capabilities of his inexperienced militia, an error magnified when he lined those forces against the British right, the traditional position of the strongest troops.
 He also failed to make proper arrangements for an organized retreat.
 Gates's principal accomplishment in the unsuccessful campaign was to cover 170 mi in three days on horseback, heading north in retreat.
 His disappointment was compounded by news of his son Robert's death in combat in October.
 Nathanael Greene replaced Gates as commander on December 3, and Gates returned home to Virginia.
 Gates's devastating defeat at Camden not only ruined his new American army, but it also ruined his military reputation.